practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ### FIB: a classic benchmark, computes fib(n) inefficiently

-As a comparison to my microbenchmark, here the official 2024 benchmark ranking for the _fib_ program with "01" being the the fastest rank:
+As a comparison to my microbenchmark, here the official 2024 benchmark ranking for the _fib_ program with "01" being the fastest rank:

 - 01 -- Bigloo (in version 4.5b)
 - 02 -- GambitC (4.9.5)